dotnet/docs-maui/docs/xaml/field-modifiers.md

 ```

 > [!IMPORTANT]
-> The `x:FieldModifier` attribute cannot be used to specify the access level of a XAML class.
+> The `x:FieldModifier` attribute cannot be used to specify the access level of a .NET MAUI XAML class.